 2 to 3 oz.
 Soft Italian Cheese or Goat Feta Cheese (crumbled)

 Well now you know what to do with those leftover potatoes or those extra

 vegetables you always end up with - make a vegetarian frittata recipe!

 Add oil to your 10 inch oven-proof skillet and set to medium heat.
 Saute the leeks for 5 to 6 minutes.

 Stir in the jalapeno, zucchini, and season with salt - cook until tender.

 Next stir in the asparagus and cook until a bright green color.
-Stir in the spinach leaves until wilted - add in potatoes with a pinch of salt.
+Stir in the spinach leaves until wilted - then stir in potatoes with a pinch of salt.

-Stir in 3/4 of the cheese and top with the last 1/4 of crumbled cheese.
-Sprinkle cayenne and turn off heat.
+Stir in 3/4 of the cheese into the frittata.
+Then top frittata with the remaining 1/4 of crumbled cheese.
+Sprinkle with cayenne and turn off the heat.

-Bake at 350 degree F for 15 to 20 minutes until set.
-And finish by broiling frittata until golden brown.
+Bake in 350 degree F. oven for about 12 minutes or until eggs are set.
+Then finish cooking by broiling frittata until golden brown.

-Serve warm with a dollop of pesto mayonnaise and an edible flower.
+Serve this frittata recipe warm with a dollop of homemade pesto aioli and a pretty edible flower.